Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There have been plenty of imitators, some with a successful product.
 They usually play on the cow design – turning it blue or making it sing – or on the name, the Curious Cow, the Laughing Monkey or the Happy Goat.

 One particular lawsuit against an imitator lasted more than a quarter century, in a case so complex it's still being studied in Business School.
 La Vache Qui Rit won.

-A rather large number of brands hide behind the mother ship – I've been shopping for Kiri cream cheese and Port Salut for years, and it never occurred to me they were all made by the same company.
-The same goes for creamy Boursin...
+A rather large number of cream cheese brands in France hide behind the mother ship –I've been shopping for Kiri cream cheese (and Port Salut and plenty of others) for years, and it never occurred to me they were all made by the same company.
+The same goes for wonderful, garlicky Boursin...

 So when I was told that the Vache Qui Rit had its own museum just a few hours from home, I couldn't resist.

 And that's where I picked up a lot of this history.
-Right in the heart of Lons-le-Saunier, there it was, covered in big red cow signs, an entire building dedicated to the Laughing Cow.
+Right in the heart of Lons-le-Saunier, there it was, covered in big red cow signs, an entire building dedicated to Laughing Cow cream cheese.

-Today, you'll find La Vache Qui Rit in 136 countries, as ubiquitous as Coca-Cola or Nutella.
+Today, you'll find La Vache Qui Rit cream cheese in 136 countries, including the UK and the United States.
+It's as ubiquitous as Coca-Cola or Nutella.

 Remember Andy Warhol's Campbell's Soup can?